ruff3d/boarding/README.md

 echo $boarding->renderList();
 ```
 # Extending
-If you want add new type on tickets than just extend abstract class Ticket
+If you want add new ticket type than just extend abstract class Ticket
 ```php
 <?php